 The more detailed your description, the better you can communicate your needs and find the right intern.
 Otherwise, unclear expectations can lead to interns bouncing back and forth between teams, sitting idly with nothing to do, and developing a less-than-favorable impression of your business.

-Start the Intern Selection Process
+How Do You Start the Intern Selection Process?

-A thorough vetting process, much like hiring a full-time employee, is crucial to selecting an intern.
+Begin the intern selection process with a thoughtful vetting approach, similar to hiring a full-time employee, while keeping in mind the candidate’s limited work experience.
 The intern selection process may involve initial phone screenings to weed out unqualified applicants, in-person interviews to assess their capabilities, and even a meet-and-greet with the team to get a sense of future dynamics.
 Anyone involved in the interviewing and selection process should be mindful of the fact that this person likely has limited (or zero) job experience, so questions should reflect this.
 They may include:

 - What do you hope to learn as an intern?